 The Bible and the Constitution Course

-This course documents the vital role of the Bible in the forming of the United States of America.
+This course documents, in ten lessons, the vital role of the Bible in the forming of the United States of America.
 The Bible has been our textbook of civil, religious, economic, and educational liberty, producing our Christian constitutional Republic.
 The Bible and the Constitution is a distillation of the major ideas in The Christian History of the Constitution by Verna Hall and Teaching and Learning America’s Christian History by Rosalie Slater.
 Speakers include Dr. Max Lyons, Dr. Gai Ferdon, Gary Porter, and Dr. Rodd Rodriguez